trallnag/kubestatus2cloudwatch/README.md

 resources in a Kubernetes cluster, aggregates these into a single value, and uses that to update a metric in Amazon CloudWatch.

-The metric will have the value 1 if all targets are health, the value 0 if at least one target is unhealthy (according to the configuration), and missing data if KubeStatus2CloudWatch is unhealthy / down.
+The metric will have the value 1 if all targets are healthy, the value 0 if at least one target is unhealthy (according to the configuration), and missing data if KubeStatus2CloudWatch is unhealthy / down.